Sunday, May 24, 2026

 Colbert was our Court Jester.
 And he did that job very well, as far as I have seen (which is 0.001%).
 If he did not meet with Kissinger (btw, one of Hillary Clinton's best friends, Kissinger helped make Hillary into a Washington wonder girl just out of college) he wouldn't be suited for that job.

 So I praise Colbert.
 And he's the one of the very few talk show hosts I could have watched (I recall I liked Dick Cavett back in the day, not to mention Bill Moyers--one of my all time favorites).
 But it may have been just as fine not to watch Colbert either.
 I don't feel like I missed anything important, except his last show which I couldn't miss.
-To do his job as well as he did, and he may not be the most honorable or knowledgable person in the world, but he was obviously a comedic genius, and a very sensitive one too, to be that good and still be on TV four times a week for eleven years, and occasionally even barb the President and other top dogs, so hard working too.
+To do his job as well as he did, and he may not be the most honorable or knowledgable person in the world, but he was obviously a comedic genius, and a very sensitive one too, to be that good and still be on Big Network TV four times a week for eleven years, and occasionally even barb the President and other top dogs, so hard working too.

 No comments: